SensehacK/dev-cheatsheet/thoughts/Is_this_life.md

 ## Context
-While I was waiting for my build to work on Jenkins CI
+While I was waiting for my build to work on Jenkins CI, I decided to be snarky about SDLC

 ## Text